fbpx

 Q & A

-You’ll need a good internet connection to download the tutorials, as the speed of your connection will determine how long it takes to complete the download.
+You’ll need a good/fast internet connection to download the tutorials, as the speed of your connection will determine how long it takes to complete the download.

 Make sure you download files individually, one at a time.
-An interrupted internet connection will cause the download to pause, so please if your download stops, just resume rather than starting again.
+An interrupted internet connection will cause the download to pause so please if your download stops, un-pause it instead of starting again.

 Absolutely, for a technical issue, we are only an email away!

-This tutorial is specifically designed for beginners with a few paintings under their belt to intermediate, though some may find techniques in the latter part of the tutorial slightly advanced.
 I make tutorials that everyone will gain something from.
-If you’ve had limited success with your paintings and want to take your techniques further, then this is a great place to start – it will give you a solid grounding in the fundamentals.
+If you are a beginner, then this is a great place to start.
 You’ll no doubt learn some crucial techniques to accelerate your development as a painter.
 If you’re an advanced or professional artist you’ll come away with some new tricks refreshing your approach to creating paintings.

 All of it!
-Whilst this presentation doesn’t show every single brushstroke, I have filmed every stage of the paintings.
-Each painting is compressed down to the essential techniques.
+Whilst this presentation doesn’t show every single brushstroke I have filmed every stage of this painting.
+This piece took well over 80 hours; I boiled it down to the essential techniques into 7 hours!

 Yes!
 Frequently.
 Colour mixing is important and intermittently through the presentation I show my palette and how I mix some of the colours in this painting.